 You can see that you have 15 red sweaters when you keep your sweaters together in the same space.
 Maybe you LOVE all 15 and will choose to keep them.
 Maybe you didn't realize that you have that many.
-Maybe you just realized that you do indeed have the sweater you sister insists that she loaned to you.
+Maybe you just realized that you DO indeed have the sweater your sister insists she loaned to you.

 Remove things that no longer fit, that are damaged, that no longer serve a purpose in your current life.
 Remove what belongs elsewhere.
 Remove the items that make you cringe.
 I know you have them.
 We all do.
 And remove what doesn't belong in that space.

 Admittedly, the space that has been nagging at me, is my son's closet.
 I can hear you all laughing.
 Upon my request that he do some spring cleaning, he begrudgingly agreed to "work on his closet."
 He had good intentions, and has removed six tee shirts over the past two days.
 Sigh!